In this section

-Urgent referrals will be assessed by a clinician.
-You will be contacted by telephone.
-In a small number of very urgent cases, a face-to-face appointment may be needed.
+New patient referrals will be assessed by a clinician.
+You may be contacted by telephone initially.
+If deemed necessary, a face-to-face appointment will be made for you.

 I have been referred to rheumatology but have not yet received an appointment, what will happen?